aws-samples/aws-iot-core-device-provisioning-deep-dive/just-in-time-registration/README.md

 * **Register the CA certificate**
    This is the final step of the registration, there are a few modes in which a CA can be registered, to understand that better please read [Manage your CA certificates](https://docs.aws.amazon.com/iot/latest/developerguide/manage-your-CA-certs.html).
    In the example below we are registering for a single account, active and with auto-registration on.
-The auto-registration will invoke the provisioning template.
+The auto-registration will register a certificate on PENDING_ACTIVATIOn state and publish the event to the **$aws/events/certificates/registered/caCertificateId** topic.

       ```
-      aws iot register-ca-certificate --ca-certificate file://rootCA.pem --verification-cert file://verificationCert.pem --set-as-active --allow-auto-registration --registration-config templateName=jitp-provisioning-template
+      aws iot register-ca-certificate --ca-certificate file://rootCA.pem --verification-cert file://verificationCert.pem --set-as-active --allow-auto-registration
       ```

 ### Testing the provisioning template and deploying a simulation fleet